cloudposse/terraform-aws-components/modules/spacelift/README.md

           root:
             policies:
 ...
-              # This policy will automatically assign itself to stacks and is used to trigger stacks directly from the cloudposse/github-action-atmos-affected-trigger-spacelift action
+              # This policy will automatically assign itself to stacks and is used to trigger stacks directly from the `cloudposse/github-action-atmos-affected-trigger-spacelift` GitHub action
-              # This is only used if said github action is set to trigger on "comments"
+              # This is only used if said GitHub action is set to trigger on "comments"
               "GIT_PUSH Plan Affected":
                 type: GIT_PUSH
                 labels: